GITHUB-SUBASHk/NGG/README.md

 📱 Mobile responsive UI

 👨‍💻 Created by
-K Subash – powered by Flask, logic, and learning 🚀 Feel free to fork, customize, and expand!
+SUBASH K – powered by Flask, logic, and learning 🚀 Feel free to fork, customize, and expand!